Bing Ads

 Step 1: Create an account Log in to Bing Ads or create a new account.
 If you already have a Microsoft account (e.g. for Outlook or Xbox), you can use the same account.

-Example: If you're an online store for hiking boots, your goal would probably be "conversions."
+Example: If you are an online store for hiking boots, your goal would probably be "conversions".

 Step 4: Budget and bids Set your Daily budget and decide how you want to pay for clicks.
 You can set manual bids or let Bing take control (automatic bidding).

-Example: If you're just starting out, set a daily budget of maybe 20 euros and choose manual bids.
-This way you keep control.
+Example: If you are just starting out, set a Daily budget of perhaps 20 euros and choose manual bids.
+That way you stay in control.

 Step 5: Keywords Time to choose your keywords.
 Bing Ads has its own Keyword-Plannerwho can give you suggestions.